 Self-nominations will not be accepted.
 Members of the faculty, staff, administration, or student body are invited to make a nomination by completing the online form.
-The deadline for nominations is September 15, 2017.
+Nominations deadline: September 15, 2019

 [Please note that a faculty member can receive any given teaching award only once in his or her service at Marshall University.
 Previous recipients of the Pickens Queen Teacher Award are listed here: http://www.marshall.edu/ctl/?page_id=1577]